Western Esotericism (Theology and Religious Studies)

 The academic study of Western Esotericism has flourished in recent years, with a veritable cornucopia of new publications.
 The University of Amsterdam (UvA) is the first university in the world to offer a coherent programme devoted to this specialised field.
 The programme therefore represents a unique opportunity for students to be at the vanguard of a new and exciting development in the study of Western culture and religion.

 An added advantage of studying Western Esotericism at the UvA is the city's Bibliotheca Philosophica Hermetica.
 This library contains the world's best collection of materials (books, manuscripts and early prints) on Hermetic philosophy and related currents, and provides excellent study facilities.
-For more information see the link below.

 Western Esotericism is an accredited degree programme of Theology and Religious Studies.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Theology and Religious Studies and the title Master of Arts (MA).